dougeby/IntuneDocs/intune/role-based-access-control.md

 5. On the **Add Custom Role** blade, enter a name and description for the new role, then click **Permissions**.

 3. On the **Permissions** blade, choose the permissions you want to use with this role.
-Use the [custom role settings reference list](#custom-role-settings-reference) later in this topic to help you.
+Use the [Intune RBAC table](https://gallery.technet.microsoft.com/Intune-RBAC-table-2e3c9a1a) to help you decide which permissions you want to apply.

 4. When you are done, choose **OK**.